 Vice versa for the left side.

 These hubs can be a little difficult to replace.
-Bolts are very tight.
+Bolts are very tight and are probably rusted.

 Remove the brakes and the rotor.

 Remove the three 15mm head bolts on the back of the spindle.
 The spindle is the large part the hub bolts to.
 Then pound out the hub off the axle shaft and aay from the spindle.
 Clean the spindle of any corrosion before re-installing the new hub.